EVENT INFORMATION

 HOUSING OPTIONS: There are several options available to you:

-• Some participants have personal contacts in DC and choose to stay with them.
-And some participants live in the DC area and choose to spend their nights at home.
+- Some participants have personal contacts in DC and choose to stay with them of live in the DC area and choose to spend their nights at home.
 That is all perfectly acceptable.
+If you can help host a participant, let us know!

-LEGAL AND POLICE INFO: The Abolitionist Action Committee enjoys cooperative relations with that Supreme Court Police.
-Their know who are and some of those among them who have around for a few years have actually told look forward to us coming.
-At said, are regulations that must be followed.
-We always openly communicate in advance, and during the vigil, with these Supreme Court police and respect any restrictions they place to ever evolving security issues at court.
+LEGAL AND POLICE INFO: The Abolitionist Action Committee enjoys cooperative relations with the Supreme Court Police.
+They know who we are and some of those among them who have been around for a few years have actually told us that they look forward to us coming.
+That said, there are regulations that must be followed.
+We always openly communicate in advance, and during the vigil, with the Supreme Court police and respect any restrictions they place on us due to ever evolving security issues at the court.
+Read more here.